Grate-Oracle-Lewot/GrateCrystal/README.md

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Cut is now basically X-Scissor, Flash is Flash Cannon, Lovely Kiss is Draining Kiss, Hyper Fang also drains HP, Low Kick lowers Evasion, Rolling Kick is a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, Sky Attack flies up on the first turn like Fly and can hit an opponent who's currently flying, etc.

-- Hidden Power's DV-based variable power now ranges from 31-109 instead of 31-70.
+- Hidden Power always has a power of 75 (the type still changes based on DVs).

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.